Are you tired of the constant struggle?

 What if we really could inspire mutual respect and responsibility by teaching our students the valuable social skills and character qualities they may be lacking?

 What if we didn't have to let our students’ antics drive us to frustration but instead wielded an irresistible blend of compassion and strength that garnered our students’ respect and inspired them to rise to a higher standard.

-Did you say “amazing”?
+Did you say that'd be AMAZING?